100 Amazing Facts for People Who Can't Get Enough Amazing Facts

 Before he got into writing massive-selling thrillers, James Patterson worked for advertising firm J. Walter Thompson, where he is credited with coming up with the jingle "I'm a Toys R Us Kid."
 With earworms like that, he worked his way up to creative director in no time.

-Truman Show Delusion Is a Thing
+Truman Show Delusion is a real disorder.

 Did we mention these are mammals?
 Despite that, these odd duck-billed creatures lay eggs, like a reptile or bird might, making it an intriguing example of evolution at work.

 Janis Joplin left $2,500 to her friends for a funeral party.